anthonytatarka/AnthonyTatarka.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Anthony Tatarka and I am applying to graduate economics programs.
-In my current role, I am a predoc at the University of Chicago's Harris School of Public Policy working for Professor Bruce Meyer's Comprehensive Income Dataset (CID) team.
+In my current role, I am a predoc at the University of Chicago's Harris School of Public Policy working for Professor Bruce D. Meyer's Comprehensive Income Dataset (CID) team.

 ## Background and Interests